tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Mauling

-(Two-handed melee weapon – move action)
+Two-handed melee weapon

+Move Action

 You gain a +1 attack bonus to your next attack you make this turn.